Bixal/acai/README.md

 acquia_environment=prod
 ```

-* The INI section is only used by the acai.py app, and does not need to map to anything at Acquia or the site's hostname.
+* The ini section is only used by the acai.py app, and does not need to map to anything at Acquia or the site's hostname.

 * The `api_key` and `api_secret` are generated in your Acquia account.
 See the [Acquia documentation](https://docs.acquia.com/cloud-platform/develop/api/auth/) for details.